 5. P2P Loans

 Another option for borrowing is by getting money from private investors.
-Peer-to-peer loans have come along way since they first hit the scene almost a decade ago.
+Peer-to-peer loans have come a long way since they first hit the scene almost a decade ago.
 Whether you choose to look for money through a more service-minded platform like Kiva or pick one that’s aimed to serve a larger business landscape, getting funds directly from individual lenders is easier than it has ever been before.
 They are open to a wider range of credit scores, those with only established personal credit, and those with bad credit.

 6. Private Small Business Loans